revuedepresse/org.revue-de-presse.spa/CONTRIBUTING.md

-# Revue de presse contributing guidelines
+# Revue des PôtitsChats contributing guidelines

 ### Welcome to our contributing guidelines!

 First off, thank you for considering contributing to revue-de-presse.org.
-It's people like you who will make Revue de presse much better with each new contribution.
+It's people like you who will make Revue des PôtitsChats much better with each new contribution.

 ### Tell them why they should read your guidelines.